NotBrandX/code-every-day/log.md

 **Thoughts**: I probably could've refactored this one more

 **Link(s) to work**: [Who is going to pay for the wall?
 (JavaScript)](https://www.codewars.com/kata/reviews/595797121552c5ed480010fc/groups/60331a7c154fce0001ee8b98)

+### Day 2: October 15, 2021

+**Today's Progress**: I worked on my portfolio for a while

+**Thoughts**: The portfolio is not turning out the way that I imagined it.
+Getting CSS to do what I want is proving to be a real challenge and I've ended up simplifying things a lot.
+I think I might start over from scratch.